codingpajamas/codingpajamas.github.io/_posts/2015-07-10-controllers-communication-in-angularjs.md

 ## Introduction

+You might be thinking this is another angular service blog post, no. That might be an option for controller communication specially when dealing with data from a server but we will see a different option today.

 One way for controllers to communicate with each other is by using angularjs event system.
 Create an event and fire it up, then create a listener to this event somewhere in other controllers.
 It's sort of pub/sub system, publish an event and some controllers were subscribed to that event.

 ## Passing Data from Parent Controller to Child Controller